nimh-dsst/osm/web/deploy/terraform/README.md

 If any of the files in a pull request is included in `web/deploy/terraform` or `.github/workflows/deploy-opentofu.yml`, then both `deploy-docker.yml` and `deploy-opentofu.yml` will be run.
 In this case, however, `deploy-docker.yml` will see that paths dealing with OpenTofu were modified and terminate early and successfully without doing anything.
 At the same time, `deploy-opentofu.yml` will run and redeploy both shared and staging resources to the staging EC2 instance.
 After running all OpenTofu actions successfully, `deploy-opentofu.yml` will run `deploy-docker.yml` as a child workflow via the [`workflow_call`](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#workflow_call) trigger.
 This way, the potent parts of `deploy-docker.yml`, i.e. the parts that actually build and deploy images, is only run once per merged pull request.

 ### Deployment to Production

+The way to deploy to production is to [manually dispatch your desired workflow](#manual-deployment-from-github-actions).

+Note that running the OpenTofu deployment to production will _not_ redeploy the shared resources.

+### Manual Deployment from GitHub Actions

+You can manually deploy the [Docker images](https://github.com/nimh-dsst/osm/actions/workflows/deploy-docker.yml) and [OpenTofu deployment](https://github.com/nimh-dsst/osm/actions/workflows/deploy-opentofu.yml) by navigating to the appropriate action and clicking the "Run workflow" button to reveal the associated menu.
+Using that menu, you can dispatch either workflow from an arbitrary branch in the repository to either staging or production.

+Note that running the OpenTofu deployment will automatically run the Docker deployment as a child workflow.